LuisFilipeCouto/Project_MPEI/README.md

 <li>MinHash</li>
 </ul>

-The existing .txt files serve to test the [main app](DemonstracaoConjunta/Main.java), aswell as [component testing](TestesModulos), but any other .txt files can be used.
+The existing .txt files serve to test the [main app](DemonstracaoConjunta/Main.java), as well as [component testing](TestesModulos), but any other .txt files can be used.

 ### Detailed description/usage
 Read the project report -> [**RelatorioMPEI.pdf**](RelatorioMPEI.pdf).